Mysteries of Primeval China, Part 2: Who Killed the Gods?

 Even so, at some point we’ve got to draw a line and say, “Verified history reaches at least this far back.
 From this line forward, we can be certain we’re firmly within the realm of proven historical fact.”

-Shang noblemen were buried in richly appointed tombs, which give us a clear sense of the dynasty’s material culture: elegant bronze vessels, jade jewelry — and the earliest known examples of Chinese writing, inscribed on tortoise-shells and other bones for divinatory purposes.
+Shang noblemen were buried in richly appointed tombs, which give us a clear sense of the dynasty’s material culture: elegant bronze vessels, jade jewelry — and the earliest known examples of true Chinese writing, inscribed on tortoise-shells and other bones for divinatory purposes.

 However, the earliest serious studies of Chinese history (compiled by imperial scholars in the 100s BCE) claim that the Shang unseated an even earlier dynasty called the Xia.